cri-for-all/debut-tutors/README.md

 14) What is the command line for deleting a file?

+15) With the appropriate command line, find the version of the computer's git.

+16) With the appropriate command line, change the name of the computer's git to "Admin" or whatever you want.

+17) Type "git --help" in the Terminal.
+What does it do?

 ## Finish early?

-15) If you finished early, try to write a script that will have a short conversation with the user.
+18) If you finished early, try to write a script that will have a short conversation with the user.
 The script should be able to understand the following inputs:

     "Hello"